OpenNTI/nti.dataserver/docs/regression-tests.rst

 - Check if group name can have unlimited number of characters.
 - Check if space character is an acceptable name.
 - Check if special characters are legal.
-- Use an existing group name.

 Unit to test: group members.
 Test case data:
-- Add a large number of group members (e.g: 300000).
 - Add the same group member twice.
-- Check if group can have 0 members.

-Unit to test: Sorting and columns settings.
-Test case data:
-- Check if ascending and descending sorting works.
-- Check if 'columns' menu allows to change displayed columns.
-- Check if changes to 'columns' menu are being saved.
-- Check if all columns checkboxes have names.
-- When no columns are displayed, check if there is still a menu to change the columns settings.
+- Remove a user from a group
+- Add a user to a group

  CHAT TESTS
 -----------

 Unit to test:  launching chat
 test case data: launch chat from the following modes:
-- reader mode
-- stream mode
-- group mode
 - from note
-- from class
+- from group

 Unit to test:  1-1 chat
 test case data: send and receive 1-1
-- test by double clicking user in chat window
+- test by clicking friends name under Contacts.
-- test via text box
-- test via "compose message"
+- test via notes
 - send basic whiteboard image
-- send line break via "compose message"
 - check messaging around closing user 1 window and having user 2 send on the same session

 Unit to test:  Group chat
 test case data: send and receive group chat and ensure all parties receive
-- test by clicking "open chat for group" icon
+- test by clicking "Group Chat'
-- test via text box
-- test via "compose message"
-- test via class room
 - send basic whiteboard image
-- send line break via "compose message"
 - check messaging around closing one user 1 window and others still chatting
 - ensure group chat works when starting from a shared note